-Left Side: Identify the left Leg Set.
+1) Left Side: Identify the left Leg Set.
 Using the image below fit the legs (A and B) together at the notch in the center.
-Slide a carriage bolt from the outside through the center hole at the crossing of the legs.
+Slide a 2-1/2" carriage bolt from the outside through the center hole at the crossing of the legs.
 For reference, the outside of the legs is identified as the side opposite of that on which the Cloth Beam Bracket is mounted.
 Slide a Center Brace onto the bolt.
 Install a washer and wing nut, and tighten to 'finger tight' condition.
-Repeat this process for the remaining four holes using the carriage bolts, washers and wing nuts to fully secure the Center Brace to the legs.
+Repeat this process for the remaining four holes using the 2 1/2" carriage bolts, washers and wing nuts to fully secure the Center Brace to the legs.
+Tap carriage bolt heads with a hammer until flush to the legs.
 This assembly is now referred to as the Left Side.